ndlopez/paiza_test/README.md

 	|*****
 ## solution

 Currently working on the algorithm.
-Since I have never used an abaqus, I don't know how this thing works.
-Better check [Wikipedia](https://ja.wikipedia.org/wiki/%E3%81%9D%E3%82%8D%E3%81%B0%E3%82%93).
+Since I have never used an abaqus, I don't know how it thing works.
+On [Wikipedia](https://ja.wikipedia.org/wiki/%E3%81%9D%E3%82%8D%E3%81%B0%E3%82%93) there's information I need, such as how the 0~9 numbers are represented and how to add up, subtract and multiply.

 ---
 Environment: